chromium-full-mirror/chromium-variations/README.md

 ## Overview

-This repository contains various directories, each of which holds a seed.json and seed.pb.txt file.
+This repository contains various directories, each of which holds a seed.json file.
 Each seed.json file contains a variations seed.
 A variations seed is used to turn on/off field trials and features in Chromium projects, such as the Chromium browser.
-Each seed.json file has a corresponding seed.pb.txt file, which is a human readable version of the same.

 Changes to this repository will not be accepted.